Select your language

 1.13.
 Requests for addition or removal of authors as a result of authorship disputes after acceptance are honored after formal notification by the institute or independent body and/or when there is agreement between all authors.

 1.14.
-To define all funding sources in the manuscripts; to declare about possible conflicts of interest, which could influence the results of the research, its interpretation and reviewers’ opinion.
+To define all funding sources in the manuscripts; to declare possible conflicts of interest, which could influence the results of the research, its interpretation, and reviewers' opinions.

 2. Ethic principles in the reviewer's activity